Crawl Space Encapsulation Near Me - VA & NC

 10. Peace of Mind

-100% COVERAGE WITH PRO LINER
+100% GROUND COVERAGE WITH HEAVY DUTY LINER

 For a properly installed crawl space encapsulation, the floors should be covered 100% and all piers should be wrapped with a professional quality liner.
 We use both 12-mil and 20-mil liners made with 100% virgin resin, polyester cord reinforced, treated with antimicrobials, all American made.